Sisterhood in Switzerland: Women-only outdoor activities

 Biking along the Bernina Trail © Switzerland Tourism/Hotel Palu/Markus Greber

-As always, the activities are designed especially for women and are always led by an experienced female guide.
-Many include a culinary aspect or yoga, as well as repair workshops to teach cyclists to patch up their bikes themselves should they need to – which could not only help save you money, but is also essential for safety if you’d like to take on any of the trails on your own at a later date!
+These activities are specially designed for women and always led by an experienced female guide.
+Many include things like cooking or yoga, plus workshops to teach you how to fix your bike.
+This can save you money and is important for safety if you want to try the trails on your own later!

 © Switzerland Tourism/Prime Mountain Sports AG - Prime Bikeschool/Barbara Nordheim